Content

 • Build up a liquidity buffer as a precaution

-• Invest in new projects or, for example, new employees
+• Invest in new projects or new employees

 • Repaying loans early